H. Marie Wormington-Volk, PhD

 Wormington led excavations at the Folsom site near LaPorte, Colorado, as well as at rock shelters in Mesa and Montrose Counties and at the Fremont village site in Utah.
 Her rare gift was integrating scattered discoveries into a broad view of Paleo-Indian archaeology.

-Friends were shocked to hear of personal friction between her and the director of the Museum of Natural History, this led Hannah to dismissed.
-Hannah never went back, but taught in Arizona for some time but then became a visiting professor at Colorado College and taught at the Universities of Minnesota and Wyoming.
+Friends were shocked to hear of personal friction between her and the director of the Museum of Natural History, this led her to be dismissed.
+She never went back, but taught in Arizona for some time but then became a visiting professor at Colorado College and taught at the Universities of Minnesota and Wyoming.
 For many years, Dr. Wormington was a research associate in Paleo-Indian studies at the University of Colorado Museum in Boulder.

 She went on to publish six more books about prehistoric inhabitants of the Southwest.
 During her career she attended archaeological congresses, conferences, and symposiums in 29 foreign countries and received numerous awards.
 Wormington was the first female archaeologist to be elected president of the Society for American Archaeology.
 She was awarded a Guggenheim fellowship in 1970.
 In 1983, the Society of American Archaeology awarded her the Distinguished Service Award, she was the first female archaeologist to receive the award.